Standard Treatment Options for Diffuse Intrinsic Pontine Gliomas (DIPGs)

 Currently, no chemotherapeutic strategy-including neoadjuvant, concurrent, postradiation therapy, or immunotherapy-when added to radiation therapy has led to long-term survival for children with DIPGs.[10,11,12]; [Level of evidence: 2A] This includes studies utilizing high-dose, marrow-ablative chemotherapy with autologous hematopoietic stem cell rescue, which have also been ineffective in extending survival.

 Standard treatment options for newly diagnosed DIPGs include the following:

-Conventional treatment for children with diffuse intrinsic pontine glioma (DIPG) is radiation therapy to involved areas.
-Such treatment will result in transient benefit for most patients, but over 90% of patients will die within 18 months of diagnosis.
-The conventional dose of radiation therapy ranges between 54 Gy and 60 Gy given locally to the primary tumor site in single daily fractions.
+Conventional treatment for children with DIPGs is radiation therapy to involved areas.
+The conventional dose of radiation ranges between 54 Gy and 60 Gy given locally to the primary tumor site in single daily fractions.
+Such treatment will result in transient benefit for most patients, but more than 90% of patients will die within 18 months of diagnosis.